Eric Pearson Study Grant

 Originally called the Eric Pearson Memorial Travel Grant, the award was set up in memory of Eric Pearson, who died on 8 June 1977.
 The first award was made in 1980.

-Eric Pearson was President of the NSW Teachers Federation from 1974 to 1975.
-He was also President of the Australian Teachers Federation.
-He commenced his teaching career in small country schools as a two year trained teacher, prior to active service in New Guinea and Borneo during World War 2.
-He subsequently returned to teaching and further study, and received a PhD from London University.
-He had a distinguished teaching and lecturing career, and was Head of the Department of Education at Sydney Teachers College.
+Eric Pearson was President of the NSW Teachers Federation from 1974 to 1975 and was also President of the Australian Teachers Federation.
+Eric commenced his teaching career in small country schools as a two year trained teacher, prior to active service in New Guinea and Borneo during World War 2 and subsequently returned to teaching and further study, receiving a PhD from London University.
+Eric had a distinguished teaching and lecturing career, and was Head of the Department of Education at Sydney Teachers College.

 All applicants must be current financial members of the NSW Teachers Federation.

-The 2017 award provides for $23,460 to be used for travel, accommodation and expenses associated with the study.
+The 2019 award provides for up to $23,000 to be used for travel, accommodation and expenses associated with the study.
 The maximum period of the award is 30 working days.
 Any private travel arrangements made in conjunction with the award are the responsibility of the recipient.

 The financial arrangements are subject to the review of the General Secretary, and, if necessary, Federation Executive.